veniamin-ilmer/better-standards/README.md

 Short term drugs include: Sleeping Pills, Anohetamines, and Ciprofloxacin.

 **Why we haven't switched yet**: Health Insurance companies wouldn't like this, and they hold power in government planning.

+## Intellectual Property

+**Tradition**: An organization *buys* and *owns* a patent or copyright for a certain amount of time.
+During this time, no-one can make products that use the intellectual property, without permission or paying royalties to the owner.

+**Better Standard**: An organization should only be able to *rent time* for their exclusivity over a patent or copyright.
+The longer some intellectual property is rented, the more expensive it should become.

+Initial rent should be extremely low cost, potentially free, as an incentive for inventers to patent their own works, instead of depending on large organizations.

+The increase of rent payment over time should influence intellectual property owners to make use of their patent or copyright instead of just squating on it, waiting for royalties.

+If the "ownership" of the intellectual property switches hands, or if there is a gap between rent, the rent will continue to be the same, increasing over time.

+**Why we haven't switched yet**: Some powerful organizations own millions of old patents and copyrights.
+Switching from a ownership model to a rent model would make these organizations pay significantly more.
+These organizations would not like that, and they hold power in government planning.

 ## Radix